Crypt of Civilization: Beginnings

 Thornwell Jacobs (1877–1956), President of Oglethorpe University from 1915 to 1944, is considered the father of modern time capsules by historian Paul Stephen Hudson.
 Jacobs was engaged in research in the 1920s for one of his books when he was astounded by the meager amount of detailed information available about ancient Egyptian life.
 He realized that practically all the accumulated knowledge we had of the civilization was based on two incomplete sources.
 One being the items found in tombs of the Pharaohs of Egypt and the kings of Sumeria and Babylonia.
 The second was from rock inscriptions and tablets found in ancient Assyria.
 He determined that while the ancient items found gave some degree of life events from thousands of years ago there were no complete and accurate records on any single generation of how people lived.

 Jacobs' vision was to make available to some civilization far in the future a kind of latter-day Egyptian style tomb of a complete cross section record of physical and visual items showing the life and traditions that people had developed to the time of the closing of the crypt.
 In 1935, he discussed this idea with the editor of Scientific American, Orson Munn, and he promised to use the magazine to publicize the project.
 In November 1936 an article was published describing the time capsule project.
 Jacobs sought the help of scientist Thomas K. Peters and the project was started in August 1937.
 By June 1940 they had collected all the items they thought represented human life on earth of the previous 6000 years.
-Jacobs calculated that 6,177 years had passed since the start of the Egyptian calendar and proposed the creation of a Crypt of Civilization to be opened in 8113 CE after another 6,177 years.
+Jacobs calculated that 6,177 years had passed since the start of the Egyptian calendar (4241 BC) and proposed the creation of a Crypt of Civilization to be opened in 8113 CE after another 6,177 years.

 The Crypt of Civilization was constructed in the swimming pool in the basement of the Phoebe Hearst Hall at Oglethorpe University.
 The swimming pool was modified into an airtight chamber, measuring 20 ft long, 10 ft high and 10 ft wide, which was remodeled between 1937 and 1940.
 It sits on a bedrock floor and has a stone roof 7 ft thick.
 The walls are lined with plates of enamel, secured in place with pitch.
 The stainless steel doorway was welded permanently closed after the oxygen had been removed and replaced with inert nitrogen.
 Peters supervised construction and served as the Crypt's archivist who would represent the current civilization.
 The project was financed by industrialists and philanthropists.
 The crypt was deeded to the United States government.